 With globalization, logistics is expected to play an increasing role in driving the Indian economy.
-In 2016, India was ranked 35th in The World Bank LPI Index that ranks countries based on their logistics performance — moving up from 54th in 2014.
-While this is reflective of an improvement in the sector, multiple challenges of infrastructural deficiency, lack of integration amongst stakeholders, and slow adoption of technology continue to weigh it down.
+In 2016, India was ranked 35th in The World Bank LPI Index, which ranks countries based on their logistics performance — moving up from 54th in 2014.
+While this reflects an improvement in the sector, multiple challenges of infrastructural deficiency, lack of integration amongst stakeholders, and slow adoption of technology continue to weigh it down.

-If the logistics and supply chain management sector environment is made tech-driven – every stakeholder can be empowered in this sector and it can be a sustainable solution for bottom line workers too.
-Shippers, carriers, suppliers, and consumers can all expect to benefit from these logistics technology trends.
-Leaders like Deloitte and PWC vouch for the same, in their reports.
+Suppose the logistics and supply chain management sector is made tech-driven.
+In that case, every stakeholder can be empowered in this sector, and it can be a sustainable solution for bottom-line workers.
+Shippers, carriers, suppliers, and consumers can all expect to benefit from these logistics technology trends, and leaders like Deloitte and PWC vouch for the same in their reports.

 Due to the pandemic, the above trends have only recently been increasingly incorporated into the logistics sector.

 The fight against obsolete tech in the logistics sector will continue in 2021.

 Upgrade your system by reducing manual interventions and take the tech vaccine.